EmbeddedMan/mphidflash/README.txt

 -vendor <hex>	Use given USB vendor id instead of default id -product <hex>	Use given USB product id instead of default id

+Note that you likley will need to use 'sudo' with mphidflahs on Linux.

 Example: To upload the program test.hex to the PIC and to reset the PIC thereafter the following command line can be used:

 	mphidflash -write test.hex -reset

+Or for Linux:
+    sudo mphidflash -write test.hex -reset